wvu-cs111/spring2017/assignment5/README.md

 ### Bug Fixes
 Issues were found with the Fraction class and .classpath file.
-Replace the Fraction.java class and .classpath files in your repository with the Fraction.java and .classpath in this repository.
+Replace the Fraction.java class and .classpath files in your repository with the Fraction.java and .classpath files in this repository.